gf2/gf2/README.md

 folders

--web   the appeigine
+web   the appeigine

-  |
-  |
-  -- app   the dart project folder
+web/app   the dart project folder